juanitaduquer/stacky22n/README.md

-The integral Hasse principle for stacky curves associated to a family of generalized Fermat equation, by Juanita Duque-Rosero, Christopher Keyes, Andrew Kobin, Manami Roy, Soumya Sankar, and Yidi Wang.
+The integral Hasse principle for stacky curves associated to a family of generalized Fermat equation, by Juanita Duque-Rosero, Christopher Keyes, Andrew Kobin, Manami Roy, Soumya Sankar, and Yidi Wang (in preparation).

 # Running the code
 To run all functionalities: